Kyllingene/brim/README.md

 ### Debug

-If compiled in debug mode, or with the feature flag `debug`, brim will recognize the character `;`, and will dump several relevant bits of info (the tape, the tape pointer, and three instructions for context) to output.
+If compiled in debug mode, or with the feature flag `debug`, brim will recognize the character `;`.
+This will dump several relevant bits of info (the tape, the tape pointer, and three instructions for context) to output.